-Our revenues are principally derived from advisory services on mergers and acquisitions (or M&A), financings and restructurings and are primarily driven by total deal volume and the size of individual transactions.
+Our revenues are derived from both corporate advisory services related to mergers and acquisitions (or M&A) and financings and restructurings and capital advisory services related to sales or capital raises pertaining to alternative assets.
+Revenues from corporate advisory are primarily driven by total deal volume and the size of individual transactions.
 While fees payable upon the successful conclusion of a transaction generally represent the largest portion of our advisory fees, we also earn other corporate advisory fees, including on-going retainer fees, substantially all of which relate to non-success based strategic advisory and financing advisory and restructuring assignments, and fees payable upon the commencement of an engagement or upon the achievement of certain milestones, such as the announcement of a transaction or the rendering of a fairness opinion.
-Additionally, our global capital advisory group provides capital raising advisory services in the secondary market for alternative assets, where revenues are determined based upon a fixed percentage of the transaction value, and has historically provided capital raising advisory services in the primarily by the amount of capital raised.
+Additionally, our global capital advisory group provides capital raising advisory services in the secondary market for alternative assets, where revenues are determined based upon a fixed percentage of the transaction value, and has historically provided capital raising advisory services in the primary market for real estate funds, where revenues are driven primarily by the amount of capital raised.